dmayes403/timesheet_walkthrough/unit-09/pt2-nested-table-creation.md

 ![](img/analytics_table_start_html.png)

 As you're looking at the code, it should look pretty familiar to other code that we've written, and that's because it is.
-This is resembling the code that we used in the `TimesheeComponent`, execpt this time we won't be using inputs, we'll just be displaying data that has already been created.
+This is resembling the code that we used in the `TimesheetComponent`, except this time we won't be using inputs, we'll just be displaying data that has already been created.

 ## Acceptance Test